RazvanBerbece/PatientRecords-SecureComp/reporting/flaws/sql_injection/README.md

 3. Elevation of Privilege (being able to search for patient details without being a registered user of the system)

 # To Reproduce
+## With a valid username
 1. Input an existing username from the DB in the username field
+2. Input the `' or '1'='1` string into the password field
+3. Submit POST form

+**Note**: The username field is vulnerable to SQL injection too, which means that the login portal can be attacked without knowing an existing username either.
+## With no username
+1. Input the `' or '1'='1` string into the username field
 1. Input the `' or '1'='1` string into the password field
-2. Submit
+2. Submit POST form

-The application will display `No records found.`, which means that the server ran the query with an empty surname string for an unauthorized user (no password provided)
+The application will display `No records found.` in both cases, which means that the server ran the query with an empty surname string for an unauthorized user (no password or username provided)

-**Note**: The username field is vulnerable to SQL injection too, which means that the login portal can be attacked without knowing an existing username either.

-[Put relevant vulnerability code snippets here from `AppServlet.java`]

-[Further explanations, investigations]
+# Code Analysis
+The authorization SQL query looks like this: `private static final String AUTH_QUERY = "select * from user where username='%s' and password='%s'";`.
+The final populated query is then built using string interpolation `String query = String.format(AUTH_QUERY, username, password);`.
+The query is then executed as-is, which means that for string `"' or '1'='1"`, the final password parameter will be `''`, and that `or '1'='1'` will always evaluate as true, which leads to the `if (authenticated(username, password))` condition to return `True`, and thus the records are then queriable to an unauthorized user.